Ask anyone today what the top reason for economic uncertainty is, and they’ll give you a one-word answer – Brexit.

 Brexit Alone is Not Toxic

-The impacts of Brexit are undoubtedly severe; however, they shouldn’t always be terminal, and Brexit alone doesn’t automatically equate to a toxic business environment.
+The impacts of Brexit are undoubtedly severe; however, they shouldn’t always be terminal, and Brexit alone doesn’t automatically equate to a toxic business environment and there are many organisations to factor into Brexit predictions.

 In many cases, it represents a short financial shock that lays bare a company’s underlying long-term weaknesses and sends it spiralling.